vmray/ms-defender-azure/README.md

 - For example, if you want to filter the alert by "Medium" and "High" severity, you need to set the value as ["Medium","High"].

-- Allowed values for `DefenderAlertStatus` parameter are listed below, kindly note all values are case-senitive
+- Allowed values for `DefenderAlertStatus` parameter are listed below, kindly note all values are case-sensitive
 	* New
 	* InProgress
 	* Resolved